-Founded in 2009 as a registered charitable organization, the Foundation has dedicated to conserving the environment and caring for the underprivileged communities in Hong Kong.
+Since founded in 2009 as a registered charitable organisation, the Bo Charity Foundation Limited has dedicated to conserving the environment and caring for the underprivileged communities in Hong Kong.

-The Foundation strives to accomplish its missions to reduce food waste at the source, alleviate hunger and poverty, and educate the next generation through its food rescue and food assistance programme, central kitchen initiatives, food collection by the effort of our delivery fleet, community outreach services, education programmes and volunteer team
+The Foundation strives to accomplish its missions to reduce food waste at the source, alleviate hunger and poverty, and educate the next generation through its food rescue and food assistance programs, central kitchen initiatives, food collection by the effort of our delivery fleet, community outreach services, education programs and volunteer team.

-Our Work in the year ended 31 March 2017
+Our Work in the year ended 31 March 2018